NIHR Development and Skills Enhancement - Round 7 Guidance Notes

 Current and previous NIHR awards

 In order to help track the progression of NIHR academy members and to check the applicants eligibility please indicate whether you have previously held or currently hold another NIHR research training award.
+Please indicate in this section if you are applying as part of the NIHR Infrastructure; for example BRCs, ARCs etc.

 4. Training and Development and Research Support